 has no capability to do this, so I wrote Kuchota.

-The core of Kuchota is a text-based menu app that leads you through
+The core of Kuchota is a simple menu that leads you through

 standard Linux tool podget to perform the